tinahuang5X/react-galvanize-inbox/README.md

 ## Compose New Message

-Click the red button to compose new message.
+Click the red button to compose a new message.

 ![compose](screenshots/ComposeMessage.png) <br /><br />

-New message (Yelp - North Bay) successfully added to the list.
+The new message (Yelp - North Bay) was successfully added to the list.

 ![compose](screenshots/ComposeMessageDone.png) <br /><br />